 - –––, 2013.
 “Replies to my Colleagues”, Religious Studies, 49: 257–285.

 - Sessions, William Lad, 1994.
 The Concept of Faith: A Philosophical Investigation, Ithaca, NY: Cornell University Press.

-The author thanks Sophie Milne for research assistance on this entry, and Imran Aijaz, Thomas Harvey, Katherine Munn and Glen Pettigrove for helpful comments on drafts.
+The authors thank Sophie Milne and Selwyn Fraser for research assistance on this entry, and Imran Aijaz, Robert Audi, Thomas Harvey, Daniel Howard-Snyder, Katherine Munn Dormandy, Glen Pettigrove and John Schellenberg for helpful comments on drafts.